-Candicid Forte provides a blend of nutrients, fatty acids, potent botanicals and essential oils that promotes healthy microbial balance and immune support.
-Formulated with the goal of building a healthy gastrointestinal (GI) flora, Candicid Forte includes biotin, a nutrient that inhibits yeast from converting into the more aggressive fungal form, as well as fatty acids like undecylenic and caprylic acid to disrupt the metabolism of candida and create a hostile environment for colonization.
-It also utilizes potent botanicals such as berberine, Pau D’arco and oregano, rosemary, cinnamon and ginger, to sooth the GI tract, provide potent antioxidant support and ensure microbial balance.
+Candicid Forte provides a blend of nutrients, potent botanicals and essential oils to promote healthy microbial balance and immune support.
+Formulated with the goal of building a healthy gastrointestinal (GI) flora, Candicid Forte includes biotin, a nutrient that inhibits yeast from converting into the more aggressive fungal form.
+In addition, sodium caprylate is included to disrupt the metabolism of Candida and create a hostile environment for colonization.
+It also includes potent botanicals, such as berberine HCl, Pau d’Arco, oregano, rosemary, cinnamon and ginger, to sooth the GI tract, provide potent antioxidant support, and ensure microbial balance.

 Biotin is a water-soluble vitamin and cofactor for carboxylases; the nutrient affects several key systemic functions such as tissue growth, development, immunity and metabolism.
 Deficiencies in biotin have also been linked with mild immune impairment.
 The role that biotin can play in the GI tract is primarily based on its ability to establish microflora balance by preventing yeast, especially Candida albicans, from converting to its more invasive fungal form.
 In the presence of biotin, yeast is unable to change into the mycelium form.